 In a short-term emergency, there isn’t a much better option than a couple of bucket toilets in the garage for most people.

 The poo bucket should have a bag as a liner for disposing of waste.
 Solid waste can be incinerated, composted, or buried.
-You can also dispose of it as you normally would once your emergency situation is over and normal services have resumed.
+You can also dispose of it once your emergency ends and regular services have resumed.

 Line your poo bucket with plastic bags or compostable liners and dispose of solids after every use.
 You can buy compostable bags online and in bulk if you plan to compost your solid waste.